phluid61/internet-drafts/file-uri-scheme/draft.md

-The local file system API can only be used if the file URI has a blank (or absent) authority and the path, when transformed to the local system's conventions, is not a UNC path.
-Note that this differs from the definition in {{RFC1738}} in that previously an authority containing the text "localhost" was used to refer to the local file system, but in this specification it translates to a UNC path referring to the host "localhost".
+The local file system API can only be used if the file URI has a blank (or absent) authority and the path, when transformed to the local system's conventions, is not a UNC string.
+Note that this differs from the definition in {{RFC1738}} in that previously an authority containing the text "localhost" was used to refer to the local file system, but in this specification it translates to a UNC string referring to the host "localhost".

+This specification does not define a mechanism for accessing files stored on non-local file systems.

 ## Translating Local File Path to file URI